PrabhdeepKaur12/DSA-Practice/README.md

 - odd even linked list
 - maximum element after decreasing and rearranging
 - number of substrings containing all three characters
+- find the safest path in a grid

 ## Hard
 - maximum building height